andreww/fox/DoX/FoX_wxml.md

 2. [Secondly](#NSfunctions), those functions concerned with XML Namespaces, and how Namespaces affect the behaviour of the first tranche of functions.
 3. [Thirdly](#obscure), a set of more rarely used functions required to access some of the more esoteric corners of the XML specification.

+Please note that where the documentation below is not clear, it may be useful to look at some of the example files.
+There is a very simple example in the `examples/` subdirectory, but which nevertheless shows the use of most of the features you will use.

+A more elaborate example, using almost all of the XML features found here, is available in the top-level directory as `wxml_example.f90`.
+It will be automatically compiled as part of the build porcess.

 <a name="Conventions">